If you’re looking to branch out of investing in just Canadian stocks, the Vanguard S&P 500 ETF (VFV) could be the right solution for you.

 What does Vanguard VFV Invest in?

 VFV tracks as closely as possible the S&P 500, which is a broad U.S equity index.
-The S&P 500 is a market-cap weighted index of the 500 largest publicly-traded companies in America.
+The S&P 500 is a market-cap weighted index of the 500 publicly-traded companies in America.

 The S&P 500 is widely regarded as the best measure for how large-cap U.S equities are performing.